Kentucky Literary Award

 Meet the Author

 The winner will be announced at the Meet the Authors Reception held the evening before the Southern Kentucky Book Fest.
 The winner will be given a commemorative certificate and a cash prize of $500.
+Tickets to attend the reception will be available for purchase in March 2019.

 All Previous Recipients